8 checkpoints to create success for your digital projects

-This is why Agile has been making grounds in many organisations the last couple of decades.
+This is why Agile has been making grounds in many organizations the last couple of decades.
 Agile is a set of values and principles where work processes, methods, collaboration, and delivery are continuously improved and adapted by your team to any changing context.

-Agile emphasises individuals, interactions, working products, collaboration, and responding to change.
+Agile emphasizes individuals, interactions, working products, collaboration, and responding to change.
 It is supposed to be a guidance to help you find a working framework for your team—be it well-known approaches like Scrum, Kanban, Extreme Programming, or something else.

 By introducing Agile processes, you can build a robust foundation for your teamwork, which then is flexible enough to quickly respond to changes in today's digital world.

-As a side note to efficient processes, it might also be worthwhile to investigate content operations, a principled method for treating the production of content in your organisation in the same way as developing code.
+As a side note to efficient processes, it might also be worthwhile to investigate content operations, a principled method for treating the production of content in your organization in the same way as developing code.

 With the purpose, strategy, prime mover, the right team, and agile work processes in place, you now need the right tools and technologies to unlock the full skills and potential of your teammates.
 To achieve this, you must ensure that you have a flexible platform with the right kinds of technologies that motivate rather than frustrate them.